corstian/digital-garden/_blog/2025/Progressively enhanced web applications with dotnet.md

 Behind this seemingly simple interaction model lies remarkable power.
 While I have taken a personal preference to building seemingly unpolished applications, the clarity which comes with a well-defined interaction model between client and server allows for a remarkably expressive handling of posted information.

 ## On tracking
-The JS-less world is less tha
+The JS-less world is less than ideal for adtech.
+Having a hundred thousand ways to do browser